The Texas

 Future plans

 TxDOT is currently studying possible improvements to this section of SH 211 to accommodate rapidly increasing traffic.
-As this study is still underway, there are no firm plans yet, but an expansion to a four-lane divided highway is reportedly the leading possibility, and TxDOT has had preliminary schematics for such an expansion already developed for quite some time.
+As this study is still underway, there are no firm plans yet, but an expansion to a four-lane divided highway is reportedly the preferred option, and TxDOT has had preliminary schematics for such an expansion already developed for more than a decade.

-At US 90, an upcoming project beginning in mid 2024 will build a westbound to eastbound turnaround, and the planned US 90 expansion project will add a southbound 211 to eastbound 90 cloverleaf ramp (see schematic below.)
+At US 90, a project is currently underway to build a westbound to eastbound turnaround, and the planned US 90 expansion project will add a southbound 211 to eastbound 90 cloverleaf ramp (see schematic below.)

 Planned SH 211/US 90 Phase 1 interchange schematic